skip to Main Content

 AS2815 Standards

-AS 2815 Standards were developed by the SF/17 Diving Committee of Standards Australia in conjunction with ADAS and overseas diver training authorities.
-They define the minimum acceptable competency standards for the various levels of occupational divers.
+AS 2815 Standards were developed by the SF/17 Diving Committee of Standards Australia in conjunction with Australian and international diver training authorities.
+They define the minimum acceptable competency standards for the various levels of occupational divers and diving supervisors.

 AS 2815 training and certification of occupational divers, is published in six parts: